 Title 44, Ch 3, Section 24 Reevaluation of real property

 Rhode Island State Tuition Assistance Program (STAP): The State Tuition Assistance Program (STAP) is available to all Army National Guard Service members (enlisted and officer) who are pursuing an Associate, Bachelor, or Master's Degree from Community College of Rhode Island (CCRI), Rhode Island College (RIC), and University of Rhode Island (URI).

 STAP waives tuition for up to five (5) tuition free classes per semester.
 Fees and books must be paid by the Service member.
 Soldiers must be in good standing and not be flagged for adverse action.
 Soldiers must have one (1) year military commitment at end of class for every 12 credits.
 For less than 12 credits, the Soldier's ETS must be after end of class date.
 The waiver can be used in conjunction with the GI Bill.

-Eligibility: National Guard Service members who are pursuing an Associate, Bachelor, Master's Degree, or certification from CCRI, RIC, and URI with in-state tuition rates.
+Eligibility: National Guard Service members who are pursuing an Associate, Bachelor, Master's Degree, or certification from Community College of Rhode Island, Rhode Island College, and University of Rhode Island.

 Rhode Island National Guard State Tuition Exemption program (STEP): Covers one (1) tuition free course per SUMMER semester, not to exceed two (2) courses a year.
 STEP can only be used based on seat availability.
 You must get a STEP certificate from the Education Office before registering for your class.
 STEP can be used with Montgomery GI Bill.
 Four free certificates are awarded per enlistment; the member can get four more free for every year he/she extends his/her enlistment.